MP 10x6x4 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment and other modern machines.
+- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.

 Disadvantages of neodymium magnets: